koosa-pl/Personality-and-posture-correlation/README.md

 The original study (<em>Intricate Correlation between Body Posture, Personality Trait and Incidence of Body Pain: A Cross-Referential Study Report</em>)  can be found in file called **original_article.pdf**.

 All of the insights along with visualizations and code were created in Jupyter Notebook and can be view in a **MBTI-Pain-analysis.ipynb** file.
+The file is also available in pdf format (**MBTI-Pain-analysis.pdf**).

 More details on MBTI personality types: https://www.16personalities.com